 Like many things in the martial arts, the origins of the Naihanchi Kata are a bit murky.
 It seems likely, though not proven, that the Naihanchi Kata was originally a Chinese form that was somehow introduced to practitioners in Okinawa.
 There the form underwent some evolution and was eventually included in the curriculum taught by Gichin Funakoshi and others.
 The form seems to have been widely practiced in Okinawa since many different styles include it as part of their fundamental teachings.

 The name of these forms is often translated to mean something like “Iron Horse Form”, “Horse Rider’s Form”, “Calvary Battle Form”, etc. There is no way to be certain what the name Naihanchi means as it was only written phonetically in Japanese, without any associated meaning.
-So names like “Iron Horse Form” are merely guesses as it the original meaning of the form’s name.
+So names like “Iron Horse Form” are merely guesses as to the original meaning of the form’s name.
 So, we won’t provide the Kata with a westernized name.
 We will simply refer to it as Naihanchi Kata.

 Naihanchi is commonly performed using a Kiba Dachi.
 Some styles use Naihanchi Dachi, but this seems to be a recent innovation.
-Videos from the early 20th century usually show the form being done in a fairly shallow Kiba Dachi.
+Videos from the early 20th century usually show the form done in a fairly shallow Kiba Dachi.
 We use Sochin Dachi as our primary stance for these Kata because we do not focus our blocks and strikes to angle one.
-Instead we focus our movements to angles five and seven, making the Sochin Dachi a more appropriate stance.
+Instead, we focus our movements to angles five and seven, making the Sochin Dachi a more appropriate stance.
 You will notice very little difference between one person doing the Kata in Kiba Dachi and another doing the Kata in Sochin Dachi.
 The only real difference is where you believe your opponent is located.

 These Kata are often used to perfect speed and power, relying on legs and torso to aid in blocks and strikes.
-As a Tensoku Ryu practitioner you will want to incorporate these outcomes in your movements while also ensuring all of your blocks and strikes are kept within your center triangle and delivered to an appropriate octagon angle.
+As a Tensoku Ryu practitioner, you will want to incorporate these outcomes in your movements while also ensuring all of your blocks and strikes are kept within your center triangle and delivered to an appropriate octagon angle.

 There are three versions of this Kata, which may have been dissected from a once longer single version.
 These Kata contain somewhat unusual movements that often seem strange and difficult at first.
 As with everything, practice makes perfect.